 5. Antique rugs

 It’s not all about modern design, as we see #Antiquerug mentioned 87,922 times!
-Home interior trends have been swaying towards the popularity of artisan, handmade piece s to treasure – with an antique rug being a prime example of such a design.
+Home interior trends have been swaying towards the popularity of artisan, handmade pieces to treasure – with an antique rug being a prime example of such a design, and a subtle way to inject shabby chic decorating ideas into a more modern scheme.

 ‘Many homeowners are looking for reclaimed styles to add personality to their homes, so it’s little wonder that these classic beauties are gaining in such popularity.
 For the ultimate in chic living, layer rugs with rustic furniture and modern accessories for a juxtaposed style.’